ggouws/HPC_RNAseq/README.md

   <br>

-  The Genomics Software Repository contains several pre-loaded pieces of software and environments useful for a range of genomics analyses, including this one.
+  The Genomics Software Repository contains several pre-loaded pieces of software and environments useful for a range of genomic analyses, including this one.

   Type: